 ASI Accepting Awards Nominations

-Producers and others in the industry have just one week remaining to submit nomination forms for American Sheep Industry Association annual awards, which will be presented during the 2024 ASI Annual Convention on Jan.
-10-13, 2024, in Denver, Colo.
+It’s time once again to submit nominations for ASI awards, which will be presented during the 2023 ASI Annual Convention on Jan.
+18-21, 2023, in Fort Worth, Texas.
 The deadline for all award nominations is Nov.
-17.
+25.

 There are five awards open for nominations: The McClure Silver Ram Award, the Peter Orwick Camptender Award, the Distinguished Producer Award, the Industry Innovation Award and the Shepherd’s Voice Award.